Tony Cárdenas: Los Angeles City Council

 Cárdenas as a member of the Los Angeles City Council in 2008.

 Elections

 In 2002, Cárdenas ran for the Los Angeles City Council's 2nd district.
 Wendy Greuel defeated him 50.4%-49.6%, a difference of 225 votes.
 In 2003, he ran for the City Council's 6th district.
 He defeated Jose Roy Garcia 69%-31%.
 In 2007, he was reelected with 66% of the vote.
 In 2011, he was reelected to a third term with 58% of the vote.
+He left this role in 2013.

 Tenure

 Cárdenas is an animal rights activist.
 He authored legislation that created Los Angeles's first Animal Cruelty Task Force, which arrests animal abusers.
 He supported the city's mandatory spay/neuter ordinance to reduce the number of stray and homeless animals.

 Cárdenas strongly supported green energy.
 He proposed the Renewable Energy Portfolio Standard that established goals for the city's Department of Water and Power to obtain at least 20% of its energy from wind and solar.
 He also proposed a plan that would convert all of the city's taxis to be fuel-efficient by 2015.

 As chair of the city's Ad Hoc Committee on Gang Violence and Youth Development, Cárdenas identified millions of dollars overlooked by the city to help keep kids off the streets and reduce crime while reducing expenditures on crime abatement programs.
 As vice chair of the city's Public Safety Committee, he spearheaded the country's most comprehensive gang intervention model.
 The Community-Based Gang Intervention Model standardized and defined the methods used by gang intervention workers to help stop violence in some of Los Angeles's most dangerous neighborhoods.

 In 2012, Cárdenas passed amendments to the city's daytime curfew ordinance.
 The new policy eliminated fines of up to $500 that students were facing.
 It also reduced court visits for parents and students and allowed students to do community service to eliminate citations.